How to Make Pollen Patties

 When and How to Provide a Bee Colony with a Pollen Substitute

 Of all the honey bee feed supplements available on the market today, pollen patties are, perhaps, the most commonly explored supplement in today’s apiaries.
-And while many opinions do exist — like anything beekeeping related — there are a few tenants on how to feed honey bees pollen patties that are good to adhere to as you learn what works best in your own bee yard.
+And while many opinions do exist — like anything beekeeping related — there are a few tenets on how to feed honey bees pollen patties that are good to adhere to as you learn what works best in your own bee yard.
 Today we’ll explore why honey bees need pollen and how to make pollen patties.

 Why Do Honey Bees Need Pollen?